-If you will be studying a course at degree level and above (this includes undergraduate degrees and postgraduate degrees, as well as degree courses combined with a pre-sessional English course), as an HEI (higher education institution) and Tier 4 Sponsor, the University of Warwick is able to make its own assessment of your English language ability.
+If you will be studying a course at degree level and above (this includes undergraduate degrees and postgraduate degrees - all at RQF level 6 or above), as an HEI (higher education institution) and Tier 4 Sponsor, the University of Warwick is able to make its own assessment of your English language ability.
 The University has taken the decision that for all such students, your CAS will state that the University has made its own assessment of your English language abilities.
 This means that you should choose 'Your sponsor is an HEI and has made its own assessment' on your Tier 4 visa application form (provided that your CAS contains the same information), and you do not need to provide an English language certificate with your Tier 4 visa application.

-If you will be studying a course below degree level (Warwick International Foundation programme, Economics Diploma or Pre-sessional English course alone), The University is not permitted to make its own assessment of English language ability.
-Therefore, if you will require a Tier 4 visa to study the course, you must ensure that you take an 'IELTS for UKVI' test in a Home Office approved test centre in order to be assigned a CAS.
-Your English language scores and UKVI reference number will be listed on your CAS and you will need to provide details of your IELTS when applying for a UK Tier 4 visa
+If you will be studying a course below degree level (Warwick International Foundation programme at RQF Level 3 or a Diploma course at RQF Level 5), the University is not permitted to make its own assessment of English language ability.
+Therefore, if you will require a Tier 4 visa to study the course, you must ensure that you take a 'SELT for UKVI' test that the University accepts in order to be assigned a CAS.
+Your English language scores and UKVI reference number will be listed on your CAS and you will need to provide the relevant details when applying for a UK Tier 4 visa.

 Approval has been given for 2020/21 admissions cycle to accept TOEFL iBT (Special Home Edition), Duolingo English Test (PSE entry only) and LanguageCert International ESOL SELT C1 (direct entry without PSE only).